Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####getRotationValue()

-[<span class="ret var"></span>](types.md)&nbsp;Returns the current rotationValue.
+[<span class="ret var"></span>](types.md) Returns the current rotationValue.
 Rotation values are used to give value to different rotations (like dice) and are set using scripting or the Gizmo tool.
 The value returned is for the rotation that is closest to being pointed "up".

 The returned value will either be a number or a string, depending on the value that was given to that rotation.